-It’s essential to understand what’s capital, what’s an asset, how much you spend on advertising, and all the other unique things your business needs.
+It’s essential to understand what’s capital, what’s an asset, how much you spend on advertising, and all the other unique things your venture needs.
 This all circles back to taxes and will help you see what you can deduct from your business to keep your company profitable while keeping in line with HMRC.

 At the end of the financial year, it’s important to walk through your expenses and see what you can deduct.
 To do that, you’ll have to organize and store your receipts, (digital copies are fine), and manage them beyond shoving them in a shoebox.

-To help you keep track of your receipts, you can download phone apps like Receipt Bank, Evernote, or Shoebox.
 You have to keep all of them for a total of three years in case you get audited by the government.

 Let’s take a look at a basic single-entry bookkeeping system using the cash method.

-Of course, you also want your business to make a profit, so you need to type in your numbers in a way that shows what’s going out and what’s coming in.
+Of course, you also want your venture to make a profit, so you need to type in your numbers in a way that shows what’s going out and what’s coming in.
 A single ledger summarizes all of your transactions in one column and uses colours to show cash earn to put into the business, (black), and hard cash spent, (red).